What do you do, when you lose motivation? 10 Tips to Increase Motivation on your Weight Loss Journey.

 Lastly, remember this is a life long journey, you can't get to a weight you are happy with and then return to the way you ate before.
 If you have that mindset, it is guaranteed you are going to put back on all that weight you have lost and maybe even more.

-Instead, embrace all the free foods you can have and use those to create healthier versions of the foods you love.
+Instead, embrace all the healthy foods you can have and use those to create versions of the foods you love.
 Hey, I even have this amazing Fakeaway section, so you can recreate some of your favourite take away meals at home.
 Much healthier too.

 Here is a handy little graphic you can pin to your Pinterest board.